Orvis PAT Dog of the Year Award

 5 runners-up will also receive prizes of £100 cash, a crystal trophy, rosette and certificate.

-We had a huge number of applications this year, and they have been whittled down to our six amazing finalists.
+We had a huge number of nominees that were whittled down to six amazing finalists.

 Gunner was nominated by a primary school and children’s care home.
 One dyslexic pupil at the school said: “Gunner is my hero because he helps people.
 I feel happy and confident reading to him, he doesn’t judge me and my confidence is growing.”
 Staff at the Children’s Home, meanwhile, said: “Gunner brings fun and happiness to us all and the children have built a lovely trusting relationship with him.”